 Lack of external motivation: whereas it is extremely important to be internally motivated, extrinsic, or external motivation is a major benefactor too.
 Upliftment in the form of praise, attention, and recognition recharges and functions as an ego-boost.
 Writers devoid of it have a fear of producing sub-par work and internalize a terror.

-Anger can also trigger the writer’s block.
+Anger can also trigger writer’s block.
 This anger stems from excessive self-criticism or feeling rejected too many times.

 This is the fear of not being able to produce good enough work.

-A monotonous, dull writing routine can incite a writer’s block.
+A monotonous, dull writing routine can incite writer’s block.
 It can make you apathetic to the art to an extent that you become passive.